MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-metric-fl.md

  *metric value
  * a variable set of labels (`key:value` pairs)

  Prometheus defines a time series by its metric name and a distinct set of labels.
-Retrieval of sets of time series is done using [Prometheus Query Language (PromQL)](https://prometheus.io/docs/prometheus/latest/querying/basics/).
-PromQL specifies metric name and time series selector, which is a set of labels.
+You can retrieve sets of time series using [Prometheus Query Language (PromQL)](https://prometheus.io/docs/prometheus/latest/querying/basics/) by specifying the metric name and time series selector (a set of labels).

 > [!NOTE]
 > `series_metric_fl()` is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).